CaRi-heart technology

 As part of your chronic total occlusion diagnosis, your consultant may recommend several tests to understand how your heart is functioning.
 This often begins with a simple blood test to check your cholesterol levels and may also include monitoring your blood pressure.
 Further tests for CTO may include:

-Traditionally, CTO symptoms were treated with open heart bypass surgery, but many cases can now be managed with minimally invasive techniques.
+Traditionally, chronic total occlusion symptoms were treated with open heart bypass surgery, but many cases can now be managed with minimally invasive techniques.
 Our cardiology consultants specialise in procedures that remove blockages or widen narrowed arteries to help restore healthy blood flow.

 We offer a range of chronic total occlusion treatment options designed around your individual symptoms and heart health.
 These include: